Our kids’ school success actually begins at home, and even the simplest steps can mean a big difference for your child’s future.

 - Family engagement leads to student success.
 Research shows that authentic family engagement is a key factor in long-term student success — including better student attendance, higher graduation rates and increased student achievement.
-That’s why we’re proud to sponsor Assembly Bill 2878 (Chavez).
-This important measure is a family engagement bill that seeks to use research-based guidelines to define what authentic family engagement could look like in Education Code in order to guide schools, districts and county offices of education.
-Learn more about the bill and the importance of family engagement at www.capta.org/advocacy and www.capta.org/family-engagement
+Our recently enacted bill, Assembly Bill 2878 (2018), is a family engagement measure that uses research-based guidelines to define what authentic family engagement could look like in Education Code in order to guide schools, districts and county offices of education.
+Learn more about the bill and the importance of family engagement at www.capta.org/advocacy and www.capta.org/family-engagement.

 - Safe children are better learners.
 We believe that every child is entitled to a safe and peaceful school environment that is orderly and empowering, in which students and staff are free to learn and teach without the threat of physical and psychological harm.
 When kids feel safe and secure, they can better focus on learning at school and in the home, and can achieve academic success.
 Learn more about the importance of safe school environments at toolkit.capta.org/safe-school-environments

 - It starts with attendance.
 Children need to be in school to learn — it’s that simple.
 If children don’t show up for school every day, they miss out on developing fundamental skills.
 Data shows children who are chronically absent in kindergarten and first grade are far less likely to read proficiently at the end of third grade.
 Parents and families are essential partners in making sure students attend school, and play a key role in identifying the barriers to attendance as well as what motivates students to go to school.
 For more information on the importance of school attendance, check out the resources from Attendance Works.